carlu-m/learning-python/README.md

     uv run cr-http-workers pyproject.toml .
 ```

-To get the code from github, replace `.` at the end of the command with your repo's URL.
+To get the code to copy for each worker from github, replace `.` at the end of the command with your repo's URL.
+Here we copy the local code to the workers' directories.

 For now there are two workers in the config, but you can add more as needed.

 #### Prepare a database to persist the session's results

-First we need to start a session to store the results.
+Then, we need to start a session to store the results.
 In our case, we'll do it everytime we run the tests:

 ```
     uvx cosmic-ray init --force pyproject.toml mutation-tests.sqlite